How cute is this?

 Anyone can activate a simple password reset on your account by default!

 A little spooky right?
 Unless you modify your account settings, any lamer can come along and request a password reset.

 In order to change that, Twitter (thankfully) has a setting you can alter that requires people to know your email address or phone number in order to initiate a change.

 Now this isn’t as powerful as say two tier authentication but it’s much more secure than not having it.

 That way some lamer can’t come along and just try to reset your password; they’ll have to know your email address and phone number too.

 So, your account is exponentially more safe, unless of course your local system is keylogged, ratted, or backdoor’d.

 Anyway, to enable that Twitter setting just access your settings control panel within Twitter.
-Like this:

 And from within your control panel, scroll all the way down to find “Require personal information to reset my password”. and check that bad bear.

 Now, consequently, nobody can initiate a password reset without knowing your attached email address or phone number.